karwler/VertiRead/README.md

 ```

 ### Windows
-Only MS Visual Studio and MinGW are supported.
 All necessary libraries are downloaded while running CMake.
 Settings files are being saved in "%AppData%\VertiRead".

 ```batch